moliver28/research-handbook/content/handbook/security/product-security/application-security/runbooks/handling-s1p1.md

 - How impactful is the vulnerability?

 This is handled on a case by case basis and will need to be evaluated with all the stake holders each time the situation arises.
-Some scenarios where we would be very likely to opt for a critical security release would be:
+Some scenarios where we would be very likely to opt for an ad-hoc critical security release would be:

 - Unpatched critical severity vuln (CVSS 9+) being exploited in the wild
 - Unpatched critical severity vuln (CVSS 9+) with PoC/exploitation code publicly available